HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: Transverse mass distributions

 The transverse masses in the region of forward particle production, figure~\ref{Mthysto_b} , are small.
-Only two forward tracks have masses near 1 GeV, which is the signature of proton from three pomeron peak that naturally exists at the end of inclusive spectra of protons\cite{kaidalov}.

-Central rapidity spectrum of transverse masses in figure~\ref{Mthysto_a} shows $M_t$'s in the range from 0 to 6 GeV that corresponds to typical masses of hadrons, excepting one track with the transverse mass 16 GeV.
-This track may be a signature of new physics.
+Only two forward tracks have masses near 1 GeV, which is the signature of proton from three pomeron peak that naturally exists at the end of inclusive spectra of protons\cite{kaidalov} , see figure~\ref{kaidalov}.
+The central rapidity spectrum of transverse masses in figure~\ref{Mthysto_a} shows $M_t$'s in the range from 0 to 6 GeV that corresponds to typical masses of hadrons, excepting one track with the transverse mass 16 GeV.
+This track may be a sign of new physics.